-Fishes can identify fishing lines; therefore, the color should be such that it camouflages with the color of the water.
-Fishing lines are available in Transparent, Blue, Green or variable color line which changes color with sunlight
+Fishes can identify fishing lines; therefore, the colour should be such that it camouflages with the color of the water.
+Fishing lines are available in Transparent, Blue, Green or variable colour line which changes color with sunlight

 Lines of different strengths are required for the type of fish you are after.
 Any species are known to be strong or powerful, needs a line which can sustain sudden pull by the fish.
 Its tensile strength should be high.
 If you catch small and controllable species, a line with lower shock strength will save you some cash.